We are Jason and Daniele and this site is about building wealth for beginners and also for those a little further down the road.

 When you fail, get back up quickly and start again!
 Good Luck!

-(The post below was originally a blog entry on my original blog but I transferred it here to give you a deeper glimpse into my story.)
+The post below was my first blog entry on my original blog, but I transferred it here to give you a deeper glimpse into my story (and to remind myself how far I’ve come).

 I have always been the entrepreneur and dreamer in the family.
 I bought my first program for learning about wealth when I was a senior in high school.
 It was an infomercial product and I told nobody that I bought it.